-- Crowning Moments of Awesome happen occasionally, with Ryan Giggs and Steven Gerrard in particular crowning successful careers with brilliant Cup goals.
-However, Ronnie Radford's goal for non-league Hereford in 1972 to defeat Newcastle United was a single great moment in an unspectacular career, launched the career of the commentator John Motson and got Hereford elected to the league eventually.
+- Awesome moments happen occasionally, with Ryan Giggs and Steven Gerrard in particular crowning successful careers with brilliant Cup goals.
+However, Ronnie Radford's goal for non-league Hereford United in 1972 to defeat Newcastle United was a single great moment in an unspectacular career, which also launched the career of John Motson (the commentator who'd been assigned that game) and even got Hereford United elected to the Football League several years later.

-- Any lower league player who achieves one of these Crowning Moments of Awesome will be forever subject to possible Remember When You Blew Up a Sun? interviews before the 3rd Round every year.
-Some clubs get similar treatment; any TV or newspaper report on the FA Cup regarding Blackpool will mention the 1953 Final!
+- Any lower league player who achieves one of these awesome moments will be forever subject to possible Remember When You Blew Up a Sun? interviews before the 3rd Round every year (the afore-mentioned Radford being the most obvious example).
+The same goes for players who do something spectacular in the Final, such as goalies Bert Trautmann (who played on after breaking his neck note ) and Dave Beasant (the first player to save a penalty in the Final).
+Some clubs even get similar treatment; any TV or newspaper report on the FA Cup regarding Blackpool will mention the 1953 Final!

 - Obviously, there have been a load of superstitions that have been applied to the Cup.
 It was thought that Derby County were subject to a gypsy Curse in the early 20th Century after a 6-0 battering by Bury in the Cup Final added to a list of near misses.
 A payment to descendants of the gypsies who were kicked off their land so Derby could build the Baseball Ground was apparently an effective Curse Escape Clause as they won the 1946 Cup.

-- Newcastle United were also Cursed before World War I when they reached 5 Cup finals at Crystal Palace.
-They won only one, in a replay at Goodison Park.
+- Newcastle United were also Cursed before World War I when they reached five Finals at Crystal Palace; they only won one, and that was in a replay at Goodison Park.
 They'd also been knocked out in intervening years by Crystal Palace F.C.!